szabgab/slides/python/lists.md

 ## Exercise: Check if number is prime
 {id: exercise-is-prime}

-Write a program that gets a number on the commnad line a prints "True" if the number is a prime number or "False" if it isn't.
+Write a program called **is_prime.py** that gets a number on the commnad line a prints "True" if the number is a prime number or "False" if it isn't.

 ```